 Reginald Scaife also told Sydney numismatist Dr Walter Roth that only one set had been issued in Melbourne.
 This set was displayed at the 1854 Melbourne Exhibition but what happened to it after that is unknown.

 Unique W J Taylor Kangaroo Office Gold Sixpence.
-Offered at Spink Auctions Australia in 1978, when it was described as being in a 'brilliant state'.
+Also coming in 2025, W J Taylor Gold Shilling.
+Both in a 'brilliant state'.

 Between one and three pieces have come to light over the last century.
 The US Collection in Philadelphia has 1/2oz and 2oz pieces.
 In 1892, Sotheby’s London sold a 1oz, 1/2oz and ¼oz coin as part of the famed Montagu Collection: the 1/4oz eventually becoming part of the Quartermaster Collection.
 In 1954, US collector J J Pitman acquired the 1oz and 1/4oz pieces contained in the collection of King Farouk of Egypt.
 The coins to this day remain missing, either stolen or melted down.